Harrymanual/Harrymanual.github.io/index.markdown

 ---
 layout: home
-title: About Me
+title: Home
 ---

 I am Harrison Glenn, a student at the University of Sydney (USYD).
-I am passionate about artificial intelligence, software development, and the art of testing software.
+I am passionate about artificial intelligence, software development, and the science of testing software.
 On this website, you will find information about my projects, blog posts, and more.

+## Academic Achievements (Relevant Subjects)

+### High Distinction
+Agile Software Development Practices

+### Distinction
+Software Construction and Design 1
+Human-Computer Interaction
+Object-Oriented Programming
+Foundations of Data Science

 ## Projects